-

 The government funds research and innovation for New Zealand’s forests and industry.

-- The Ministry of Primary Industries funds the Sustainable Land Management and Climate Change (SLMACC) Research programme, which helps the agriculture and forestry sectors with the challenges arising from climate change.
+MPI funds the Sustainable Land Management and Climate Change Research programme.
+The programme helps the agriculture and forestry sectors with the challenges arising from climate change.

-Sustainable Land Management and Climate Change (SLMACC) Research Programme
+Sustainable Land Management and Climate Change Research Programme

 Sustainable Food and Fibre Futures (SFF Futures)

-- The One Billion Trees Programme provides funding for the development of new ideas that support and/or improve the way we plant and grow trees and forests.
+The One Billion Trees Programme provided funding to develop new ideas that support and improve the way we plant and grow trees and forests.